 This article originally appeared in The Florida Basement, the former Swamp Records Gainesville-based blog.
+Great name.

 Being a digital native comes with certain perks.
 Joining Facebook was probably a big moment in your life.
 When apps launched, so did you: Snapchat, Twitter, Instagram all serve as staples in your daily digestion of digital media.
 In matters of posting photos, linking up with friends, and organizing events, very little monumental change has been undertaken with some exceptions.
 But as we evolve, so does our technology.
 Recent innovations have flattened the field of listening, allowing notable torrenting site The Pirate Bay to begin offering a streaming service of its content.
 Jay Z runs Tidal, Amazon Prime Music is pushed gleefully on every Amazon website space not already taken up by Amazon advertising Amazon Prime Video, Amazon purchases, or Amazon Echos (please pay me Amazon, and include a note on whether it’s Echoes or Echos).
 Spotify, probably the premier streaming site in terms of sheer musical quantity and user base, is a decade-old application that in the last three years has experienced explosive growth, arguably because of its accessibility and awesome supply of content, but other venues like Soundcloud and Youtube exist as music platforms.